diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Style the main region containers

-	- Tooltips
-		On viewportEditorUI elements with the name of the viewport Little question mark icon on the region titles with a little bit more text about the region
-			- Add a right hand side icon to the create-status-message.js objects.
-Maybe a new type which has two icons

 	- Game Object Manipulation
 		* Watch out for mouse coordinates whne clicking on the canvas
 		- Be able to alter layer of created game object after creation